 Design and Size

-Car speakers come in a wide variety of sizes, and that rings true for Hertz car speakers as well.
-Don’t be overwhelmed by all the listings of 6.5 inches and more, because all you need to do is to check what make and model your vehicle is to find the right Hertz audio product.
-Although we will say that a 6.5 inch size is pretty standard.
+Auto speakers come in a wide variety of sizes, and that rings true for Hertz auto speakers as well.
+Don’t be overwhelmed by all the listings of size 6.5 inches and more, because all you need to do is to check what make and model your vehicle is to find the right Hertz audio quality product.
+Although we will say that a 6.5 inches size is pretty standard.

-Manufacturers are all well-versed in what car speakers fit with what car model, so don’t hesitate to ask.
-Sometimes you may be presented with different Hertz audio speakers choices, but for car speakers, it’s really as simple as the bigger the size, the better the sound.
+Manufacturers are all well-versed in what auto speakers fit with what car model, so don’t hesitate to ask.
+Sometimes you may be presented with different Hertz auto audio systems choices, but for auto speakers, it’s really as simple as the bigger the size, the better the sound.

-There are either full-range or component systems to choose from, but what’s the difference?
-Our experts say the difference between each type of speaker system is what’s inside.
+There are either full-range or component set up to choose from, but what’s the difference?
+Our experts say the difference between each type of component speaker system is what’s inside.

 For example, full-range speaker systems come with everything included inside the basket.
-By this we mean there is a woofer and tweeter for the most basic 2-way designs, while others can go up to 4-way speakers that have an additional midrange and super tweeter, but more on that later.
+By this, we mean there is a woofer and tweeter for the most basic 2-way designs, while others can go up to 4-way speaker that has an additional midrange and super tweeter, but more on that later.

-A component system does not include everything in one package and would require you to purchase the crossovers, woofers, tweeters and other necessary components separately.
+A component system does not include everything in one package and would require you to purchase the crossover networks, Neodymium magnets, woofers, tweeters, and other necessary components separately.

 Our experts recommend going the full-range speaker route if you want the least amount of hassle.
-However, if you want to tailor your audio experience, the component speakers are the best option.
+However, if you want to tailor your car sound systems experience, the unit speakers are among the best options.

 The type of speaker will affect the sound quality, but the materials used will as well.
 For example, paper materials for a woofer are the least durable.
 As we know, paper doesn’t stand the test of time.
-Most default speaker cones will be made from paper, but when you’re looking for the best Hertz speakers, look for ones that offer more rigidity.
+Most default speaker cones will be made from paper, but when you’re looking for the top Hertz speaker, look for ones that offer more rigidity and high sound quality.

-As for tweeters, since the sound produced is higher frequency, our experts would suggest less rigidity and more flexibility.
-Recommended materials include poly materials that will give you accurate and refined sound but the tougher materials such as graphite will give you punchier highs but with crystal clear clarity on the sound.
+As for tweeters, since the sound produced is of higher frequency, our experts would suggest less rigidity and more flexibility.
+Recommended materials include poly materials and neodymium tweeter that will give you accurate and refined sound output but the tougher materials such as graphite will give you punchier highs but with crystal clear clarity on the sound.

-Think about the surrounds that house your Hertz speakers.
+Think about the surroundings that house your Hertz.
 Rubber and foam are both recommended materials from our experts as they are durable and somewhat weather resistant.

-Hertz has V cone profile for the best off axis response profile technology that is an asset to the build and construction of their car speakers.
+Hertz has a V cone profile for the best off axis response profile technology that is an asset to their auto speaker’s build and construction.
 If you can find ones with this technology, our experts will highly recommend them.

-No one likes devices and components that take a lot of time to install.
-This is why our experts usually recommend full range speakers over a component speaker.
-Hertz Audio offers options for both, so if you want less of a hassle and don’t mind the difficult upgrades, then go for the full-range speakers.
+No one likes devices and component set up that take a lot of time on the installation process.
+This is why our experts usually recommend full-range speakers over a component speaker.
+Hertz car audio offers options for both component and coaxial speaker, so if you want less of a hassle and don’t mind the difficult upgrades, then go for the full-range speakers.

 Two-Way and Three-Way Speakers

 The most common speakers whether it’s from the Hi Energy series or any other series Hertz offers are 2-way and 3-way.
 The difference between the two is the presence of a dedicated midrange driver.
-This means there is a driver embedded inside that handles the mid range notes.
+This means there is a driver embedded inside that handles the mid range notes with neodymium magnets.
 In a 2-way speaker, you will not have this function.

 Instead of having a midrange driver handle the mid range frequency spectrum, the tweeter and the woofer will have to work together to compensate for it.
 As you can imagine, a 3-way speaker is much more accurate in its sound production, which is why it’s recommended by our team.

-The next item to consider for your Hertz speakers is the sensitivity.
-The sensitivity means how much sound the speaker can produce with a certain amount of power.
+The next item to consider for your Hertz is the sensitivity.
+The sensitivity means how much quality sound system the speaker can produce with a certain amount of power.
 A lot of the time, the sensitivity rating correlates to the loudness of the speaker.

 Without getting into too much detail, our experts suggest looking for speakers with a dB rating of at least 90 decibels for the best power to sound ratio.

-The power handling refers to how much power your speakers have.
-The power handling is split into two categories – the peak power and the RMS power.
+Power handling refers to how much power your speakers have.
+It splits into two categories – the peak power and the RMS power.
 The high power rating of a speaker indicates that you will be met with powerful audio.
-All the options on our speakers reviews for Hertz offer sufficient watts peak power and RMS.
+All the options on our reviews for Hertz offer sufficient watts peak power and RMS power.

 Peak power refers to the amount of power speakers can handle in short bursts.
 This figure is usually greater than the RMS by 2.
 The RMS on the other hand, although lower, is the more important figure to pay attention to.
-Per set of speakers should have a number watts peak power and one for RMS.
-The RMS refers to the consistent power output per set of speakers can produce.
+Per set of hi energy speakers should have a number watts peak power and one for RMS.
+The RMS power refers to the consistent power output each set of speakers can produce.

-We should also consider the frequency response of your Hertz speakers.
+We should also consider the frequency response of your Hertz.
 The frequency response refers to the audio range your speakers can produce.
-Because these are speakers and not just single woofers or subwoofers, the wider the range the better.
-Make sure you can get a low and high frequency range that can accommodate your content.
+Because these are speakers and not just single woofers or subwoofers, the wide frequency range the better.
+Make sure you can get a low and high frequency axis response range that can accommodate your content.

-Hertz speakers can range from under 100 to around the 500 range.
-What makes up the price difference could be the size, the type of speaker, the series, and of course, the capabilities such as frequency, the voice coil, power and impedance.
+Hertz can range from under 100 to around the 500 range.
+What makes up the price difference could be the size, the type of speaker, the series, and of course, the capabilities such as frequency, the voice coil, power, and impedance.

 Are Hertz speakers any good?

-Yes, Hertz speakers are good.
+Yes, Hertz are good.
 There are many series and each one is optimized for something different.
-If you are looking for a good balance between build, quality and sound, then Hertz speakers are a good choice.
+If you are looking for a good balance between build, high quality and crystal clear sound, then Hertz are a good choice.

 Which Hertz speakers are the best?

 Hertz three-way component or full-range speakers are the best.
-Depending on your needs, you can go with speakers that include everything in the package like the full-range options or go for the three-way component speakers for more customization.
-Our experts recommend three-way speakers from Hertz for the additional dedicated midrange driver.
+Depending on your needs, you can go with speakers that include everything in the package like the full-range options or go for the 3 way component speakers for more customization.
+Our experts recommend three-way speaker from Hertz for the additional dedicated midrange driver.

 Our Top Pick For a Hertz Speaker: Hertz DCX 165.3

-After conducting an extensive Hertz speakers review, our experts deemed the Hertz Audio DSK 165.3 as the best on this list.
+After conducting an extensive review in Hertz speakers, our experts deemed the Hertz Audio DSK 165.3 as the best on this list.
 These minimalistic speakers are a great option for smaller vehicles.
 They have the perfect balance between functionality and design, and they feature a sturdy construction to stand the test of time.